AlxVoropaev/news_reader/README.md

 ## Security Notes

 - Never commit your `.env` file to version control
-- Session files contain sensitive authentication data
+- **Sessions are stored in memory only** - no sensitive data written to disk
 - Use strong 2FA passwords
 - Consider using a dedicated API application for this client
+- Application requires re-authentication on each restart (security feature)

 ## Contributing